benwaples/readings/class-04.md

 Using relative vs direct paths to links/ files. `./photos/.portlandbuilding.pdf` would be relative, and linking to another website would be direct? use `<a>` elements to create links.
 You can open a new window or tab with a link, open an email window, and link to another part of the same webpage and other webpages.

 ## HTML CH.
 15
+`<div>` is a common container when creating a large section to be grouped together.
+We covered relative, absolute, and fixed positioning.
+Use float to move items left or right, must use a width attribute.
+Use liquid layout for most webpages I assume.
+Designers keep pages about 1000px wide and put the most important stuff in the first 600px. `display: grid` gives you more control over the layout of the website.

 ## JS CH.
 3
 Functions perform a set of tasks.
 When the `return` keyword is used it will kick out of the function and return the value assigned to it.
 The syntax to declare a function is `function nameYourFunction(param1, param2) { code block to use youre params}`.
 Global variables are variables declared outside of the function.
 Local variables are variables declared inside the functions.
 Global take up memory, local are forgotten after they are used.